Intensive Behavioral Health Services (IBHS)

 - Every child serviced regardless of diagnosis has the option to receive a Functional Behavioral Assessment (FBA) as part of the intake process, which will guide the development of the treatment plan.

-- Initial treatment plans are developed by the lead clinician with input from the consumer, family and other members of the treatment team.
+- Assessments are completed with input from the consumer, family and other members of the treatment team.
 Information gathered is utilized to drive treatment within the Individualized Treatment Plan.

-- Members of the treatment team may include a BSC, MT and/ or a TSS
+- Members of the treatment team may include a BC, MT, and/ or a BHT

-- BSC- A Master’s Level clinician responsible for the clinical oversight of the child.
-The BSC is expected to develop the treatment plan and fulfill the consultative role of the treatment team.
+- BC- A Master’s Level clinician responsible for the clinical oversight of the child.
+The BC is expected to complete the clinical assessment, develop the treatment plan, and fulfill the consultative role of the treatment team.

-- TSS- A Bachelor Level clinician (Associate’s level in cases where the individual has three years of direct experience with children) responsible for providing one to one treatment intervention to children in the home, school or community setting.
-Treatment interventions are provided to the TSS from the BSC developed treatment plan.
+- BHT- Is responsible for providing one to one treatment intervention to children in the home, school or community setting.
+Treatment interventions are provided to the BHT from the BC developed treatment plan.

-- Individualized treatment is provided through one on one therapy sessions in the home, school or community setting fulfilling the prescription in the child’s most recent psychological evaluation
+- Individualized treatment is provided through one on one sessions in the home, school or community setting fulfilling the prescription in the child’s most recent psychological evaluation and/or written order.

-- Therapy sessions target the goals and objectives outlined in the child’s treatment plan
+- Sessions target individualized goals and objectives outlined in the treatment plan

 To learn more about our IBHS services, please contact one of our 19 locations listed below.